-The winner of Karlovy Vary’s East of the West prize for her debut, “The Wednesday Child” (2015), Hungarian multihyphenate Lili Horvát screens “Preparations to Be Together for an Unknown Period of Time” at the Toronto Intl.
-Film Festival after its world premiere in Venice Days.
+The winner of Karlovy Vary’s East of the West prize for her 2015 debut, “The Wednesday Child,” Hungarian multihyphenate Lili Horvát’s “Preparations to Be Together for an Unknown Period of Time” world premiered in Venice Days, and played this week in competition at Thessaloniki Film Festival.
 Her unusual love story explores the role of projections in love and the fine line between romance and madness.

 Your first film boasted a gritty, neo-realistic look and this one feels mysterious and dreamy.
 How did you decide on the visual style and why did you decide to shoot on 35mm?

 The key element of “Preparations” is insecurity, the fragility and precariousness of reality.
 While researching that, Róbert Maly, the DP, and I came upon the work of Saul Leiter, an American photographer, at an exhibition in Vienna.
 The mysteriousness hidden in his photos, in their texture, color, lighting and framing, became our first point of reference.
 We realized that, in order to bring a world similar to the atmosphere of Leiter’s photos to the screen, it was essential to shoot on celluloid.
 With our pictures, we hoped to capture the nearly inconceivable: a gut feeling, intuition, the secret of our irrational choices for love.